-BEGINNINGS provides parents accurate, objective information about hearing loss, to enable parents making sound decisions for their child.
+BEGINNINGS provides parents accurate, objective information about hearing loss, could make sound decisions for their child.
 These decisions involve placement, communication methodology and related service needs.
-Our staff is committed to providing services in a family centered atmosphere to facilitate active involvement of parents in their child's social, emotional and educational growth.
+Our staff is committed to providing services in a family centered atmosphere to facilitate active involvement of parents in their child’s social, emotional and educational growth.

 The CDC provides funds and educational materials to state EHDI programs to assist with EHDI activities and supports research on the cause of hearing loss, surveillance systems, and the long-term effects of early intervention.

 Provides fact sheets, state resource sheets, and general information to assist parents, educators, caregivers, and advocates in helping children and youth with disabilities participate as fully as possible in their community.
 Also publishes Technical Assistance Guides, Students’ Guides, briefing papers and annotated bibliographies on selected topics; many publications are available in Spanish and all are available on the Internet.

 Easter Seals provides services to assist children and families with disabilities overcome obstacles to independence and reach his or her personal goals.
 Easter Seals includes families as active members of any therapy program, and offers the support families need.
 Website provides links to information about Easter Seals programs in North, East, Middle, and South Georgia.

 Family Voices aims to achieve family-centered care for all children and youth with special health care needs and/or disabilities.
 Through a national network, they provide families tools to make informed decisions, advocate for improved public and private policies, build partnerships among professionals and families, and serve as a trusted resource on healthcare.